ssaryonjr/T-K-Restaurant-/README.md

 <img src="https://img.shields.io/badge/bootstrap-%23563D7C.svg?style=for-the-badge&logo=bootstrap&logoColor=white" height=25>
 </p>

-<b>Technologies & Tools Utilized:</b> JavaScript, OMDb API, Swiper.js, HTML & CSS.</b> This project was inspired directly from popular streaming platforms such as Netflix.
-This project highlights the use of working with third party API's to dynamically change the user interface with JavaScript.
+<b>Technologies & Tools Utilized:</b> JavaScript, Boostrap, HTML & CSS.</b> This particular project was developed for a client of mines.
+After drawing up multiple designs they went with this because of it's modern look and subtle hints of style that higlights culture.

-- I was able to implement new HTML5 features such as videos to give the user interface a more dynamimc view and went with the more semantic approach of using HTML elements to give more users a better experience and accessibility.
-- With just regular CSS I was able to create responsive layouts that looks well on every device.
-- On the JavaScript side I took advantage of asynchronous programming and promises to retrieve data from the OMDb API.
+- I approached the website with front end web structure patterns such as seperations of concerns.
+- I've structured my HTML using semantic tags for better accesibility for a broad range of users.
+- I leveraged a mixture of CSS and Bootstrap to make a fluid UI.
+- I linked the `Order Online` button in the navigation to their DoorDash page for easy access for online delivery.

 ## Features
 - Mobile, Desktop, iPad, Tablets & other device types friendly.